judka-uriel/uriel-book/uriel_en.md

 In *Moreh Nevukhim* [1:65-66](https://www.sefaria.org/Guide_for_the_Perplexed,_Part_1.65.4) Rambam, in the vein of rationalism, raises the question of comparing the creation of the heavens and the tablets.
-Evidently, the words of Tehilim [33:6](https://www.sefaria.org/Psalms.33.6) “By the word of the L‑rd were the heavens made” can be understood to mean that the Universe was created by G‑d's program, i.e., referring to the program of evolution by which the world
+Evidently, the words of Tehillim [33:6](https://www.sefaria.org/Psalms.33.6) “By the word of the L‑rd were the heavens made” can be understood to mean that the Universe was created by G‑d's program, i.e., referring to the program of evolution by which the world